WhackJobInt/postal3scriptdocs/docs/attribchecking/attributes.md

 ## SetAttr

-Creates and sets a new attribute value if it doesn't exist, or just sets it if it already exists.
+<p>Creates and sets a new attribute value if it doesn't exist, or just sets it if it already exists.</p>
+<p>Third and fourth parameter is for setting a minimum and maximum value for <b>ChangeAttr</b></p>

 <pre><code class="language-js">
 Constants